The most famous restaurant in every state

 California: The French Laundry, Yountville

-The French Laundry is often described by food critics as an experience of a lifetime.
-Chef Thomas Keller has been one of the most celebrated chefs in America for almost 30 years and in his show No Reservations Anthony Bourdain called this landmark restaurant "the best restaurant in the world, period".
-There are countless signature dishes here – the two nine-course tasting menus change every day, and no ingredient appears more than once.
-If you spot the truffle-infused custard on the menu, you're in luck.
+Prices are high and reservations hard to score at The French Laundry, often described by food critics as the gourmet experience of a lifetime.
+Thomas Keller has been one of the most celebrated chefs in America for around 30 years, and his California restaurant has held three Michelin stars since 2007.
+Its two nine-course tasting menus change every day, and no ingredient appears more than once during the meal.
+If you spot truffle-infused custard on the menu, you're in luck.

 Connecticut: Mystic Pizza, Mystic

 It's no surprise that Delaware's most famous restaurant can be found in one of the state's most famous buildings: the landmark Hotel Du Pont.
-The Green Room, known for its lavish design and oak detailing throughout, first opened decades ago, but the menu has stayed classic over time.
-Embrace the history and feast on much-loved dishes like the Hotel Du Pont shrimp cocktail, crab cakes and oysters on the half shell.
+The Green Room, known for its lavish design and oak detailing, first opened over a century ago.
+It's now fresh from renovations, having been reimagined as Le Cavalier at The Green Room.
+The menu has remained classic, and diners can still embrace the history, feasting on much-loved dishes like the Hotel Du Pont shrimp cocktail, oysters, and French onion soup.

 Florida: Joe's Stone Crab, Miami Beach